danjm-dev/djm-core-services/README.md

 var logger = DJMServiceLocator.Resolve<IDebugLogger>();
 ```

 Services are bound to the service locator and lazily instantiated when required.
-Most are "single" instances so only get instantiated the first time they are resolved, with the same instance returned for subsequent resolutions.
+Services scoped to "single" only get instantiated the first time they are resolved, with the same instance returned for subsequent resolutions.
-Services can also be "transient", meaning a unique instance is instantiated each time the service is resolved.
+Services scoped as "transient" get instantiated each time the service is resolved.

 The service locator uses reflection to instantiate services, which can impact performance.
-Although this impact should be minor, I recommend caching instances of services during the awake or start phase to minimise reflection related performance costs.
+Although this impact should be minor, I recommend caching instances of services during the awake or start phase to minimise any impact.

 ```csharp
 public class MainMenuManager : MonoBehaviour